cs01/gdbgui/README.rst

   -x GDB_CMD_FILE, --gdb_cmd_file GDB_CMD_FILE
                         Execute GDB commands from file.

+  --args ARGS [ARGS ...]
+                        (Optional) The binary and arguments to run in gdb.
+                        Example: gdbgui --args "./mybinary myarg -flag1
+                        -flag2"

+  --auth                (Optional) Require authentication before accessing
+                        gdbgui in the browser.
+Prompt will be displayed in terminal asking for username and password before running server.
+NOTE: gdbgui does not use https.
+  --auth-file AUTH_FILE
+                        (Optional) Require authentication before accessing
+                        gdbgui in the browser.
+Specify a file that contains the HTTP Basic auth username and password separate by newline.
+NOTE: gdbgui does not use https.

 Examples
 --------
-Example code and makefiles for C, C++, go, and rust, that build and launch gdb.

-See the `examples folder <https://github.com/cs01/gdbgui/tree/master/examples>`_.
+Example invocations of gdbgui, code and makefiles for C, C++, go, and rust, that build and launch gdb are available in the `examples folder <https://github.com/cs01/gdbgui/tree/master/examples>`_.

 Settings
 --------